History of the Hearing Aid

-- As noted above, only one-fifth of people who could benefit from a hearing aid seek intervention.
+- Only one-fifth of people who could benefit from a hearing aid seek intervention.
 Even among hearing aid users, most have lived with hearing loss for more than ten years before seeking a hearing aid and, by then, their impairment had progressed to moderate-to-severe levels.
-Factors that influence whether a person chooses to wear a hearing aid include the perceived versus actual benefits, cost, stigma, and value (benefit relative to price) of hearing aids, as well as the person’s accessibility to hearing health care.
-The NIH has launched a multipronged research initiative seeking to address the pressing public health need of improving the accessibility, affordability, and outcomes of hearing health care.

 - An ongoing clinical dilemma in the management of hearing loss is the level of dissatisfaction that many people with severe hearing loss have for even the most technically advanced hearing aids.